CivicActions/ssp-toolkit/docs/ssp.md

 ### SC-21: Secure Name / Address Resolution Service (Recursive Or Caching Resolver)

-> The information system requests and performs data origin authentication and data integrity verification on the name/address resolution responses the system receives from authoritative sources.

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: secure name / address resolution service (recursive or caching resolver)